 At first I poured on epoxy on a small section and used one of the kit’s included soft rollers to roll out the epoxy.
 But I found that I got a smoother application using my foam brush, so I used a foam brush to cover the rest of the counter and its edges with epoxy.

 The next day I used the kit’s included sheet of extra fine sandpaper to sand down any air bubbles I found.

-I followed up the other day with another coat of epoxy, using another of the kit’s cans of epoxy and a can of activator.
+I followed up the next day with another coat of epoxy, using another of the kit’s cans of epoxy and a can of activator.
 I was glad that I had extra cans of epoxy and activator from my bathroom counter project.
 I somehow managed to miss putting epoxy on a corner section of my countertops.

 Resources for this project:See all materials